 Like most firsts, the LG G Watch isn’t the best smartwatch out there but it holds a promising future to what the smartwatch market may become someday for this brand.
 This ordinary-looking watch may not be jam-packed with features but it gets the basic job done.
 It gives the time, it pushes notifications, and it provides quick access to a compatible smartphone.
 Also, it works seamlessly with Android Wear, which is really great.
 However, this makes it look like a watch that a software or app developer would want to work on rather than a watch that you would confidently show to your friends.

 Still, even if the LG G Watch isn’t perfect, it carries a lot of potential.
 When it evolves and matures, it is likely to provide a more high-end overall experience.
-Take note, the beautiful smartphones we have around also started as bricks that can simply make a call and receive a text message, but look how far they’ve come to be these very useful devices that we can’t live without.
+Take note, the beautiful smartphones we have around also started as bricks that could simply make a call and receive a text message, but look how far they’ve come to be these very useful devices that we can’t live without.